US sails warships past disputed islands in South China Sea

-(CNN)The United States has sailed two warships past a handful of disputed islands in the South China Sea, a move that drew the ire of Beijing.
+(CNN)The United States has sailed two warships past a handful of disputed islands in the South China Sea for the first time, a move that drew the ire of Beijing.

-A US official told CNN that the guided-missile destroyer USS Higgins and the cruiser USS Antietam sailed withing 12 miles of four of the Paracel Islands in its what the US Navy calls a "freedom of navigation operation," which are meant to enforce the right of free passage in international waters.
+A US official told CNN that the guided-missile destroyer USS Higgins and the cruiser USS Antietam sailed withing 12 miles of four of the Paracel Islands in its what the US Navy calls a "freedom of navigation operation" (FONOP), which are meant to enforce the right of free passage in international waters.

 The US Navy operation occurred Sunday, according to Reuters, which first reported it.